-In this blog, Harriet Baird and Roger Halliday from ADR Scotland reflect on how it is working in partnership to help respond to policy priorities in Scotland using administrative data.
+In this blog, Impact and Knowledge Exchange Manager, Harriet Baird, and Chief Statistician and Co-Director of ADR Scotland, Roger Halliday, reflect on how it is working in partnership to help respond to policy priorities in Scotland using administrative data.

 Creating policy relevant research